willcrichton/rust-book/src/ch04-05-ownership-recap.md

 Consider two key questions about this example:

-1. **When is the word array deallocated?** This program has created three pointers to the same array.
+1. **When is the word array deallocated?**
+This program has created three pointers to the same array.
 The variables `words`, `d`, and `d2` all contain a pointer to the word list allocated on the heap.
-Therefore the Python garbage collector will only deallocate the word array when all three variables are out of scope.
-More generally, it's often difficult to predict where data will be garbage-collected just looking at the source code.
+Therefore Python will only deallocate the word array when all three variables are out of scope.
+More generally, it's often difficult to predict where data will be garbage-collected just by reading the source code.

-2. **What are the contents of the document `d`?** Because `d2` contains a pointer to the same words array as `d`, then `d2.add_word("world")` also mutates the document `d`.
-Therefore in this example, the words in `d` are `["hello", "world"]`.
+2. **What are the contents of the document `d`?**
+Because `d2` contains a pointer to the same words array as `d`, then `d2.add_word("world")` also mutates the document `d`.
+Therefore in this example, the words in `d` are `["Hello", "world"]`.
 This happens because `d.get_words()` returns a mutable reference to the words array in `d`.
 Pervasive, implicit mutable references can easily lead to unpredictable bugs when data structures can leak their internals[^ownership-originally].
 Here, it is probably not intended behavior that a change to `d2` can change `d`.

 This problem is not unique to Python &mdash; you can encounter similar behavior in C#, Java, Javascript, and so on.
-Most programming languages actually have a concept of pointers.
+In fact, most programming languages actually have a concept of pointers.
 It's just a question of how the language exposes pointers to the programmer.
 Garbage collection makes it difficult to see which variable points to which data.
-For example, it wasn't obvious that `d.getWords()` produced a pointer to data within `d`.
+For example, it wasn't obvious that `d.get_words()` produced a pointer to data within `d`.

 By contrast, Rust's ownership model puts pointers front-and-center.
 We can see that by translating the `Document` type into a Rust data structure.
 Normally we would use a `struct`, but we haven't covered those yet, so we'll just use a type alias: